petergeoghegan/pg_hexedit/README.md

 5. In hexedit.cfg, check `export HEXEDITOR`, it needs to point to the `wxHexEditor` binary (created above)

-### Alternative: Using ImHex (recommended for Apple Silicon when wxHexEditor fails)
+### Alternative: Using ImHex (if preferred)

-If wxHexEditor compilation fails, ImHex provides a modern alternative with pattern matching capabilities:
+If you prefer a modern hex editor with pattern matching capabilities:

 1. Install ImHex: `brew install --cask imhex`
 2. Build pg_hexedit only: `make` (in pg_hexedit directory)
 3. Open PostgreSQL files directly in ImHex for hex viewing with built-in analysis tools

-ImHex offers advanced pattern matching and data structure visualization that can help analyze PostgreSQL page layouts, though it uses its own pattern language rather than importing wxHexEditor XML tags.
+ImHex offers advanced pattern matching and data structure visualization, though it uses its own pattern language rather than importing wxHexEditor XML tags.
+For full pg_hexedit functionality with XML annotations, wxHexEditor remains the recommended choice.

-**Alternative:** You can still generate pg_hexedit XML annotations (`./pg_hexedit file > file.tags`) and reference them alongside any hex editor for detailed PostgreSQL structure information.

 Note: The convenience scripts set `$HOME` to the current working directory so that wxHexEditor reads its settings from a convenience-script-generated